Commercially viable scandium deposits are rare, making widespread use of the metal tricky. However, there is indeed opportunity in the space.

 The scandium opportunity

-Research and Markets expects the global scandium market to grow at a compound annual growth rate of above 11.5 percent between 2019 and 2024.
-“The major factors driving the growth of market studied are the accelerating usage in solid oxide fuel cells, and growing demand for aluminum-scandium alloys,” notes the research firm.
-“On the flipside, lack of awareness, high cost, and inconsistent supply are hampering the growth of the studied market.”
+Analysts expect the global scandium market to grow at a compound annual growth rate of above 11 percent between 2020 and 2025.
+"The major factors driving the growth of the market studied are the accelerating usage in solid oxide fuel cells, and the rising demand for aluminum-scandium alloys," notes ReportLinker.

 Despite the lack of known, stable supply, scientists and engineers have been working hard to develop new products incorporating the metal.
 Scandium's potential in high-tech applications is well documented.
 Highlights of the metal's properties include:

-- Can be used in the creation of stronger, corrosion-resistant, heat-tolerant and weldable aluminum alloys for lightweight aircraft and automobiles.
+- It can be used in the creation of stronger, corrosion-resistant, heat-tolerant and weldable aluminum alloys for lightweight aircraft and automobiles.

-- Outstanding electrical properties and heat resistance valuable for solid oxide fuel cells.
+- Its outstanding electrical properties and heat resistance are valuable for solid oxide fuel cells.

 A recent Kaiser Research report on scandium details the wide variety of end uses for scandium now and into the future, as well as where potential supply to meet that demand may originate.